 Do you ever have trouble finding your car keys?
 Or your wallet?
-Or your remote control?
+Or your TV remote?

 If you often find yourself looking for things that aren’t where you think they are, consider using a Bluetooth tracking device.
 Bluetooth trackers are small devices that let you use an app on your smartphone to track the location of whatever it is they’re attached to.
 You can attach a Bluetooth tracker to just about anything you might be prone to misplace, from your car keys to your car.